jbrown9100/YamlPipelines/lab 04/lab04.md

-# Lab 03
+# Lab 04
 ## Introduction
-In lab we will explore the use of variables.
+In lab we will explore the use of templates.

 ## Tasks
 1. In addition to your existing YAML file add a second ".yml" for the template content.